CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03c-GuestShell-Ex1.md

     `Running` state, continue to the next step.
 The `IOx service (HA)` service will remain in the `Not Running` state since there is only one IOS XE network device in this lab.

-6. Before enabling Guest Shell, we have a bit of prerequisite configuration to complete first.
-We must complete the following configuration:
+6. Before enabling Guest Shell, you have a bit of prerequisite configuration to complete first.
+You must complete the following configuration:

     * Configure a Virtual Port Group - The Virtual Port Group is the interface the IOS XE network device uses to